Other news to note for Oct. 10, 2023

 No Comments

-Med-tech happenings, including deals and partnerships, grants, preclinical data and other news in brief: Affamed Technologies, Affamed Therapeutics, Envoy Medical, Haemonetics, Hologic, Inovus Medical, Opsens, Sifi, Thermedical.
+Biopharma happenings in Asia-Pacific, such as deals and partnerships, grants, preclinical data and other news in brief: Arcturus Therapeutics, Arcalis, Imidomics, Pharmaessentia, Wuxi Biologics.

 Briefs